Trekkers at EBC

 Khumjung Village

 If you like exploring more, you can visit fantastic places like the Syangboche Airport (The highest-altitude Airport in Nepal) and Hotel Everest View.
-It’s been listed as the Highest Placed Hotel globally (13,000ft) in the Guinness Book of World Records (2004).
+It’s been listed as the highest-placed hotel globally (13,000ft) in the Guinness Book of World Records (2004).
 The panoramic view of the mountain Vistas from the hotel is breathtaking.

 Lastly, we will head to the yak farms- a perfect ending to a perfect day.
 Spend the evening relaxing before bed, preparing yourself for the trek towards Everest base camp the next day.